AMD Ryzen 3 210 specifications and in-depth review

 PassMark result (single) 3652

-The AMD Ryzen 3 210 achieves a PassMark score of 13175, reflecting solid overall performance.
-Its single-core performance is rated at 3652, indicating good capability for tasks relying on single-threaded processing.
+In benchmark testing, the AMD Ryzen 3 210 achieves a PassMark multi-core score of 13175, reflecting its overall multi-threaded processing capability.
+Its single-core PassMark result stands at 3652, indicating the performance level available when workloads rely on a single thread.

 Integrated graphics: